sonyakkmas/database-auca/course_project/tables.md

 ### `users`
 **What it is:**
-All system users (pharmacists, cashiers, admins, managers).
+All system users (pharmacists, cashiers, admins, etc.).

 **Why it’s needed:**
 - Authentication: who can log in.
-- Ownership: who created orders, sales, adjustments, etc.
+- Ownership: who created orders, receipts, adjustments, etc.
-- Permissions: combined with roles to control access.

 ---

 ### `roles`
 **What it is:**
-Logical roles like “Admin”, “Pharmacist”, “Junior Pharmacist”, “Cashier”.
+Job roles (e.g. *Admin*, *Pharmacist*, *Cashier*).

 **Why it’s needed:**
-- Defines **job roles** in the system.
+- Groups permissions logically.
-- Used to group permissions and assign them to users.
+- Easier to assign capabilities via roles rather than per-user.

 ---

 ### `permissions`
 **What it is:**
-Low-level permission codes such as `VIEW_INVENTORY`, `EDIT_PRICES`, `DISPENSE_CONTROLLED`.
+Fine-grained permission codes (e.g. “VIEW_INVENTORY”).

 **Why it’s needed:**
-- Fine-grained security: not every pharmacist can do everything.
-- Lets you say “this role can do these actions” instead of hard-coding behavior.
+- Allows detailed control over what actions are allowed.
+- Used via `role_permissions`.

 ---

 ### `user_roles`
 **What it is:**
-Bridge table between `users` and `roles` (many-to-many).
+Bridge table between `users` and `roles`.

 **Why it’s needed:**
-- A user can have multiple roles (e.g. Pharmacist + Branch Manager).
+- A user can have multiple roles.
-- A role can be assigned to many users.
+- A role can be given to many users.
-- Keeps the model flexible without putting a single `role` column in `users`.

 ---

 ### `role_permissions`
 **What it is:**
-Bridge table between `roles` and `permissions` (many-to-many).
+Bridge table between `roles` and `permissions`.

 **Why it’s needed:**
-- Lets each role have a set of permissions.
+- Defines which permissions belong to which role.
-- Changing what a role can do is just editing these rows, not code.
+- Changing a role’s abilities is done here, not in code.

 ---

-## 3. Patients, Doctors & Clinical Data
+## 3. Patients, Prescriptions & Dispensations

 ### `patients`
 **What it is:**
-Information about customers/patients whose prescriptions and sales are tracked.
+Information about patients whose prescriptions and sales are tracked.

 **Why it’s needed:**
-- For prescriptions, insurance, and clinical history.
+- For prescriptions, insurance and sales.
-- Lets you see medication history per patient.
-- Connects to allergies, insurance, sales, and dispensations.
+- Links patients to a “home branch” for primary care.

 ---

 ### `doctors`
 **What it is:**
-Prescribing doctors (name, license, specialty).
+Prescribing doctors.

 **Why it’s needed:**
-- Every prescription should know *who* prescribed it.
+- Every prescription references a doctor.
-- Supports reports: “top prescribing doctors”, “doctor X’s patients”, etc.
+- Used in clinical reports (e.g., prescriptions per doctor).

+### `prescriptions_statuses`
+**What it is:**
+Lookup table for prescription statuses (e.g. *NEW*, *COMPLETED*).

+**Why it’s needed:**
+- Normalizes status labels.
+- Supports workflow reporting.

+---

+### `prescriptions`
+**What it is:**
+Doctor’s orders for medications for a patient.

+**Why it’s needed:**
+- Core clinical document in the system.
+- Everything dispensed for the patient stems from prescriptions.

+---

+### `prescription_items`
+**What it is:**
+Line items within a prescription.

+**Why it’s needed:**
+- Stores specific medication instructions per drug.
+- Basis for calculating how much must be dispensed.

+---

+### `dispensations`
+**What it is:**
+Records of actual dispensing events linked to a prescription.

+**Why it’s needed:**
+- Separates clinical dispensing from financial sales.
+- Enables partial dispensing and clinical history tracking.

+---

+### `dispensation_items`
+**What it is:**
+Line items for each dispensation.

+**Why it’s needed:**
+- Tells exactly which batch and how much was given.
+- Supports batch-level traceability and expiry control.

 ---